aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/clear/duplicaterows/_index.md

 ---
-title: Remove duplicate rows in Excel with Aspose Cells Cloud PHP
+title: Remove Duplicate Rows in Excel with PHP – Aspose Cells Cloud
-description: Use Aspose Cells Cloud PHP SDK to quickly clear duplicate rows in Excel or OpenOffice Calc spreadsheets.
-Try it now with a free API quota!
+description: Use Aspose Cells Cloud PHP SDK to quickly remove duplicate rows from local Excel or OpenOffice Calc files.
+Try it now with a free API quota.

 ---